demisto/content/Packs/Carbon_Black_Enterprise_Response/Playbooks/playbook-Get_binary_file_from_Carbon_Black_by_MD5_hash_README.md

-This playbook retrieve binary file by MD5 hash from Carbon Black telemetry data.
+This playbook retrieves the binary file by its MD5 hash from the Carbon Black telemetry data.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.